tamaroning/tamaroning-/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+memo:
+LF is "  "(double space)

 -->

 👋 Hi, I'm Tamaron.

 🎓 I'm a student at Kyoto University.
 🌱 I'm currently learning operating system.
 🚗 My hobby is game dev, making emulators, and low-level programming.
 🤔 I'm looking for someone who studies OS with me.
 🌴 Feel free to talk to me !